-Hebrew.
-There are now 2,000 Jewish Christians convincing addresses.
-He dwelt upon the history knacks in his shop than some dime museums can Resolved, That hereafter the Annual Social Con- in London, and probably 1,000 more in other parts of the temperance movement, both on this continent boast, and is always willing to show them, without and in Great Britain.
-In very striking and eloquent | money and without price.
-In addition to all the - The picture drawing by the Outlook of the language he alluded to the historic statements made above-named useful avocations may be added the time-honored Church of Geneva, if true, is a sad, by some of the leading men in England.
-He then since 1874 is either an avowed agnostic or a declared ably reviewed the advanced position occupied by us opponent of Christianity.
+- The picture drawing by the Outlook of the language he alluded to the historic statements made above-named useful avocations may be added the ably reviewed the advanced position occupied by us pponent of Christianity.
 The Generois unblush. in temperance legislation.
-He closed a speech ngly declares that nowadays most people trouble marked by great power of thought, expressed in hemselves very little about what is called the sal- language that called to mind the beauties of Burke vation of the soul; that men of mind devote them-and Addison, by urging all to uphold and stand by faith has had its time and religious belief is fast the excellent C. T. Act.
-The meeting was a great A HEAREH.
+He closed a speech ingly declares that nowadays most people trouble marked by great power of thought, expressed in language that called to mind the beauties of Burke and Addison, by urging all to uphold and stand by the excellent C. T. Act.
+The meeting was a great success.
+The choir sang a number of Gospel songs with spirit and taste.
+A HEAREH.